 Due to the COVID19 pandemic safety procedures and staff availability.
-One stream mile was not continuously walked by staff in 2020.
-The City is hopeful that a stream mile can walked in 2021 depending on safety procedures and guidance related to the COVID19 pandemic and staff availability.
+One stream mile was not continuously walked by staff in 2021.
+The City is hopeful that a stream mile can walked in 2022 depending on safety procedures and guidance related to the COVID19 pandemic and staff availability.

 Additionally in order to better evaluate stream canopy coverage, web mapping was developed to compare aerial imaging over time.
 The City of Newberg generally obtains a new aerial image of the City every two years as part of the GIS mapping program.
 These images can then be compared to evaluate stream canopy coverage over time.
 Images are typically capture during the spring/summer months so relative comparisons can be made and currently the 2014, 2016, and 2018 aerials are available for viewing comparison.
-The City purchased aerial imaging in 2020 of the City of Newberg.
-The City should be receiving 2020 aerial images in the coming months once they have been processed by our vendor.
-Once processed, this mapping will be updated and evaluated to see the stream canopy coverage change over time comparing 2018 to 2020.
-The online mapping tool can be found here:
+The City purchased aerial imaging in 2020 of the City of Newberg and was processed by our vendor in 2021.
+The mapping was updated and evaluated to see the stream canopy coverage change over time comparing 2018 to 2020.
+The online mapping tool can be found here: Select the layer to appear within the spyglass.

-$\frac{https://newberg.maps.arcgis.com/apps/webappviewer/index.html?id=99e5d269a8a84b}{74bb7e79f4dc8f37ba}.$
+https://newberg.maps.arcgis.com/apps/webappviewer/index.html?id=4a5f38bec81245 0fb0d91a54e37247bc.